500Foods/Philement/README.md

 ### C Coding
 - Uses GCC wherever possible, written to C17, usually with _GNU_SOURCE included as well.
 - Should have a simple Makefile that can be run with 'make', 'make clean', and so on.
-- Code should be tested on Linux/X86, Linux/x64, Windows/X64, macOS/Intel, macOS/Arm, and Raspberry Pi.
+- Code should be tested on Linux/X86, Linux/x64, Linux/Arm, Windows/X64, macOS/x64, macOS/Arm.
 - Code is often written with the help of AI LLMs and at a very low level to reduce dependencies.
 - Try to avoid the way modern JS and Python projects are built with thousands of dependencies.
 - Try to reuse code between projects where it makes sense, such as some of the network code.
 - Prefer JSON rather than YAML or other file formats.

 ### Web Coding
 - Most of this has been done with TMS WEB Core and Delphi.
-Think of it like TypeScript.
 It generates 100% HTML/CSS/JS.
-- Should be tested on Firefox/Chrome/Safari on Linux/Windows/macOS.
-As these are web pages, they *should* run everywhere.
+- Should be tested on Firefox/Chrome/Safari on Linux/Windows/macOS, desktop and mobile.
+- As these are web pages, they *should* run everywhere, not deliberately excluding anyone.
-- Designed with the idea that any code can be self-hosted without making any changes other than to configuration files.
+- Designed to be self-hosted without making any changes other than to configuration files.
-- Try to limit the number of third-party JavaScript libraries.
+- Try to stick to the same set of JavaScript libraries.
+Bootstrap.
+Tabulator.
+Etc.
 - Prefer JSON rather than YAML or other file formats.

 ## Repository Information